 Mac Cionnaoith/Mac Cionaodha- usually anglicised MacKinn(e)y, MacKenn(e)y, MacKenna- similar root to no. 2, according to Woulfe.
 A sept of Monaghan, but also in Roscommon, and thus some transference with no.2.

 Of possible relevance is also Ó Ciannaigh/Ó Caoinnigh- usually angl.
 Keen(e)y, Kean(e)y, a Leitrim name partially absorbed by Kenny.

 Listed as a 'Principal Irish Name' in Sir William Petty's '1659 Census' there are:

 In Co Offaly 9 families of Kyne listed in the Barony of Coolistowne.

 Griffith's 'Valuation' of property, 1847-60, shows most Kinneys in Co Down (12), Derry (4).

 For Kenny, see the Kenny Page on this website.
 For those Kinneys who are Ó Cionnaoith, they're better off without the arms often ascribed to Kenny/Ó Cionnaoith which are not illustrated here: i.e. 'per pale or & azure, a fleur-de-lys between three crescents counterchanged'.
 These are in fact the arms of an English Kenn(e)y (anciently Kenne) family from Somerset who arrived in Ireland in the person of Sir Nicholas Kenny, Escheator to Elizabeth 1st, and settled, coincidentally, in the Roscommon heartland of the O Kennys!
 The arms were registered at Ulster's Office by this English official in 1571.
 Many are they who have fallen into the error...

-Click 'Invite' to connect with more members of the KINNEY tribe.
+Write an email address and click 'Invite' to share this page with more members of the KINNEY tribe.